-Allocating a significant portion of the available funds to deploy low-NOx natural gas vehicles provides the best way to deliver immediate and cost-effective NOx reductions and air quality benefit.
-Nearly 40% of Americans are exposed to unhealthful levels of ozone and particulate pollution, putting them at greater risk for asthma, lung cancer, cardiovascular disease, and premature death.
-Volkswagen's \$2.9 billion Environmental Mitigation Trust fund provides each state an incredible opportunity to make an immediate and tangible impact on air quality by targeting medium- and heavy-duty vehicles-the leading source of these toxic air contaminants in almost every metropolitan area.
+Allocating funds to deploy low-NOx natural gas vehicles provides the best way to deliver immediate and cost-effective NOx reductions and air quality benefit.
+Nearly 40% of Americans are exposed to unhealthful levels of ozone and particulate pollution.
+Volkswagen's \$2.9 billion Environmental Mitigation Trust fund provides each state an incredible opportunity to make an immediate and tangible impact on air quality by targeting medium- and heavy-duty vehicles, the leading source of these toxic air contaminants in almost every metropolitan area.

-Natural gas vehicles (NGVs) can transform the medium- and heavy-duty transportation sector.
+Natural gas vehicles (NGVs) are transforming the medium- and heavy-duty transportation sector.